cosmosiris/foreveraloaner-rails/README.md

 ### Forever A Loaner
 This app is a service for people who want to borrow things from other people.
-It was initially supposed to be a Rails-Reat app, but without enough time to learn React we ended up starting over and doing just a rails app.
+It was initially supposed to be a Rails-React app, but we only had 7 days to build the app which was not enough time to learn React.
+On the 3rd day we decided to switch gears and start over will a full rails app.

+Because of the loss of 3 days, we were not able to add all of the features that we wanted such as a payment system for reserving an item.
+But we are happy with the end product--a fully functioning rails app accompanied by a full test-suite.

 ### Forking This Repo
 Everything is setup for you.
 All you need to do is: